 Poetry Kindergarten Notebook

 Each week we have a new poem of the week.
 This is our shared reading.
 We use our kindergarten notebook to post the poem, but we also do related word work in our interactive notebooks.
 Here are a few examples of the new skills my students learned.

 You can read more about our poetry work by clicking below:

 - What Worked Last Year?
 Poetry Stations and FREE download

 - Poetry for Kindergarten.
 Like FREE Books, but BETTER

 Our “Thinking Journal” is used for everything else notebook related.
 That includes our Engaging Readers literature responses.

-And the small group writing we do during our Guided Reading time.
+And the small group writing we do during our Guided Reading skills time.

 You can read more about these two activities in these related blog posts.